trueos/pcbsd/src-qt5/docs/introduction.rst

 * :ref:`PersonaCrypt` devices can be intialized and managed from :menuselection:`Control Panel --> User Manager --> Advanced Mode`.

+* :ref:`Mount Tray` will automatically detect ZFS-formatted removable drives, providing the ability to import or export the ZFS pools from those devices when prompted, just like any other removable device.

 * The **list-audiodev**,
   **usingtormode**,
   **setdefaultaudiodevice**, and
   **setscreenbrightness** options have been added to :ref:`pc-sysconfig`.

-* IPFW is now the default firewall. :ref:`Firewall Manager` has been redesigned to use IPFW and its UI has been simplified to make it easier to use.
+* IPFW is now the default firewall as it provides support for VIMAGE. :ref:`Firewall Manager` has been redesigned to use IPFW and its UI has been simplified to make it easier to use.

 * The "Scrub schedule" screen has been added to the :ref:`Life Preserver` setup wizard and the Life Preserver "Configure" screen.